 MEDICAL CONDITIONS AND TREATMENTS ASSOCIATED WITH SEVERE IMMUNE COMPROMISE

 Severe Immune Compromise (Non-HIV)

-Severely immunocompromised people include those who have active leukemia or lymphoma, generalized malignancy, aplastic anemia, graft-versus-host disease, or congenital immunodeficiency; others in this category include people who have received recent radiation therapy, people who have had solid-organ transplants and who are on active immunosuppression, and hematopoietic stem cell transplant recipients (within 2 years of transplantation), or transplant recipients who are still taking immunosuppressive drugs).
+Severely immunocompromised people include those who have active leukemia or lymphoma, generalized malignancy, aplastic anemia, graft-versus-host disease, or congenital immunodeficiency; others in this category include people who have received recent radiation therapy, those who have had solid-organ transplants and who are on active immunosuppression, and hematopoietic stem cell transplant recipients (within 2 years of transplantation or still taking immunosuppressive drugs).
 People who are severely immunocompromised may not receive live vaccines, and inactivated vaccines are not likely to be effective; these patients should consider postponing travel until their immune function improves.

 People with chronic lymphocytic leukemia have poor humoral immunity, even early in the disease course, and rarely respond to vaccines.
-Complete revaccination with standard childhood vaccines should begin 12 months after bone marrow transplantation.
-However, measles, mumps, and rubella (MMR) vaccine should be administered 24 months after transplant if the recipient is presumed to be immunocompetent.
-Experience using varicella vaccine in transplant recipients is insufficient; however, if a decision is made to vaccinate with varicella vaccine, the vaccine should be administered a minimum of 24 months after transplantation if the recipient is presumed to be immunocompetent.
-Influenza vaccine should be administered 6 months after transplant, although a booster dose should be considered in this situation.
+Complete revaccination with standard childhood vaccines should begin 12 months after hematopoietic stem cell transplantation.
+However, MMR and varicella vaccines should be administered 24 months after transplant if the recipient is assumed to be immunocompetent.
+Inactivated influenza vaccine should be administered beginning ≥6 months after hematopoietic stem cell transplant and annually thereafter; a dose of inactivated influenza vaccine can be given as early as 4 months after transplant, although a booster dose should be considered in this situation.